monorepo-template/monorepo-template/README.md

 ### Application

 - To build the application, run `yarn application:build`.
+- To end-to-end test your application, run `yarn:cypress:start` to first run the development server with code coverage reporting enabled, then run `yarn:cypress`.
 - To lint your changes to the application, run `yarn application:eslint`.
 - To unit test your changes to the application, run `yarn application:jest`.
 - To unit test your changes to the application in watch mode, run